A March 5, 2021 Atlantic article is entitled: “There’s No Real Reason to Eat 3 Meals a Day: Your weird pandemic eating habits are probably fine.”

 The potential effects of prolonged nightly fasting on energy intake, sleep, physical activity, and circadian activity rhythm may act in concert to reduce the risks of cardiometabolic disease and cancer.

-Over the years, I’ve been following research about how red wine was supposed to be good for your heart.
-More recently I’ve been following research indicating the optimum amount of wine to drink is none at all.
+Research published years ago often suggested red wine good for your heart.
+More recently I’ve been following research indicating the optimum amount of wine is none at all.

-Earlier claims about the supposed health benefits of chocolate have similarly been revised.
+Earlier claims about the supposed health benefits of chocolate have also been revised.

 Over the years, I’ve also been following a meme that says that you have to have a big breakfast every day.